-This red lentil and carrot soup is an easy and delicious dairy free soup that is perfect for a chilly winter day.
-It’s incredibly easy to make, made with simple ingredients you probably already have in your pantry, and comes together in just about 30 minutes!
+This red lentil and carrot soup is incredibly easy to make, with simple ingredients you probably already have in your pantry, and comes together in just about 30 minutes!

 This post contains affiliate links, which means I earn a small commission if you buy any products through those links.
 I only link to products I absolutely love and use myself!
 Thank you for making Eat With Clarity possible!